mitralabs/coco/README.md

 # coco

-This is the coco Repository. <br>
-The project was funded by [hessian.ai](https://hessian.ai) and developed by a small team (see [our website](www.mitra-labs.ai) for more information.)
+This is the coco Repository.
+It was developed with fun by a small team (see [our website](www.mitra-labs.ai) for more information).<br>

-You will need to have some/basic knowledge in the latter domains, to get this Repo up and running (or the motivation to learn them).

-1. The command line / terminal.
-You don't need any Coding Environment, although it's helpful.
-2. Github and `.git`
-3. Docker

--> We plan on recording a video on how to set this project up.
-So stay tuned for that.
+A substantial part of the development was funded by [hessian.ai](https://hessian.ai), thank you!

 ## Step by Step Guide to run coco on a **Mac**:
 >Note: We developed on Mac OS.
 So you might run into troubles on different OSes.
 Feel free to [contact us](mailto:coco@mitra-labs.ai), and we try to help as much as possible.